 The IRUCG, IRUCB and IRUCR phosphors will continue emitting visible light as long as they are stimulated with an infrared light source of the correct frequency and power.

 Because up-conversion phosphors are an unusual, expensive and rare substance, they are a good candidate for security applications.
 To see the up-conversion phosphors, an special IR viewing device is required or a 940nm to 980nm laser.
 Caution is required if using an IR laser since the IR beam will be invisible to the human eye.
 Using 880nm and 940nm IR flashlights is not a good way to check for up-conversion phosphors.
 Even our 5-LED IR flashlights are not very useful to check for up-conversion phosphors.
 IR up-conversion is an inherently inefficient process because it requires multiple IR photons to get enough energy to emit a visible photon.

 The most efficient IR up-conversion is the IRUCG, followed by the IRUCR and IRUCB.
 Detecting the IRUCR and IRUCB requires an infrared laser or specialized equipment.
-The IRUCG-EX can also be excited in infrared laser in the 1500-1600nm range.
+The IRUCG-EX and IRUCR-EX can also be excited in infrared laser in the 1500-1600nm range.

 While our 940nm IR flashlights will cause the IRUCG to fluoresce, the visible light emitted is very small and difficult to see unless you are in a very dark room.
 We recommend using our IRDET1 which is specially designed to detect the IRUCG by using a large bank of IR LED's and creating a shadowed window to block ambient light.

 Up-conversion is not as efficient as a down-conversion.
 Multiple IR photons are needed to create the energy needed to emit a visible photon.
 The excitation frequency required by the IR up-conversion substancesis 940nm to 980nm.
 Therefore, excitation light source must be: